Myrtle Beach Boardwalk: History

+The first boardwalk in what would later be called Myrtle Beach connected its first hotel, the Sea Side Inn, and the first of several pavilions.

 Myrtle Beach had a wooden boardwalk in the 1930s.
 After being upgraded with concrete in 1940, with plans to expand it delayed by World War II, it was destroyed by Hurricane Hazel in 1954.
 All that remained was a concrete walkway between 9th Avenue North and 11th Avenue North, later renamed Mr. Joe White Avenue.
 The 1999 Pavilion Area Master Plan included a boardwalk.
 When the Pavilion closed in 2006 after 58 years, area merchants wanted an attraction to replace it.
 A mile-long boardwalk had been discussed for several years, but the estimated cost was $10 million, and even if construction started in 2007, it would not be complete until 2010.
 A major storm could also damage the new attraction.
 David Sebok, executive director of the Myrtle Beach Downtown Redevelopment Corporation, said "Most tourists expect a boardwalk ... and we really don't have one to speak of."

 The city allocated $285,000 for design, and The LandArt Co. made preliminary sketches that included benches and planters.
 By 2007, the cost estimate had risen to $12 million and the start date was Fall 2008.
 The city was considering several payment methods.
 City manager Tom Leath wanted a tax district where businesses nearby would pay more because they would benefit more, while some believed the entire city should contribute since the boardwalk would be good for everyone.
 Opponents of the tax district wondered if small businesses could pay.
 Some people worried about crime and vagrants.

 A design with "a traditional wood-plank walkway" and "a meandering concrete sidewalk ... with wooden crosswalks to the beach, colorful shade sails and public parks" was presented to city council Aug.
 14, 2007, but funding was still not set.
 Burroughs & Chapin, which had torn down the Pavilion building and cleared the 11 acre site of the amusement park over the previous year, agreed to pay for the section across the 11 acre Pavilion site, using a design matching that in the other areas.

 Groundbreaking took place in September 2009, despite a dispute between the city and Burroughs & Chapin, with a question over whether the company would pay for its section.
 Nevertheless, the company supported the boardwalk and expected its plans for the Pavilion site would benefit.
 The cost of the project had been cut in half, mainly due to the economic slowdown, making companies more eager to get work.
 A controversial sales tax for tourism promotion has made it possible, without raising property taxes in the area, to pay off bonds the city issued to finance the project.